Common Problems Mercedes-Benz 2006-2013 W221

 The blower fan may fail, so your A/C and heat will stop working.
 The blower motor usually fails due to moisture.
 At first, the blower motor will work intermittently, turning on and off randomly.
 Eventually, the blower motor fails and will not turn on, leaving you with no air conditioner and heat.

-When the blower fan starts working intermittently, it is time to get the vehicle checked.
+When the blower fan starts intermittently, it is time to check the vehicle.
 Please don’t wait until it fails because it will happen when you least expect it.
 Replace the blower motor before it completely fails.
-Replacing the blower motor at the dealer costs between $650-$900.
-It is not a complex repair, and if you decide to replace it, plan for up to two hours.
+Replacing the blower motor at the dealer costs between $650 and $900.
+It is not a complex repair; if you decide to replace it, plan for up to two hours.

 Other possible problems that can affect the W221 include: